-1.59 "Public accommodation facility" defined.
-A public accommodation facility is a hotel/casino, resort, hotel, motel, hostel, bed and breakfast facility, or other facility offering rooms or areas to the public for monetary compensation or other financial consideration on an hourly, daily, or weekly basis.
-Facilities offering rooms for 31 consecutive days or longer may be exempt from these Regulations.

-1.60 "Public accommodation facility Closure Order" defined.
-A public accommodation facility Closure Order is a written notification to cease immediately all business operations of a public accommodation facility.

-1.61 "Public area" defined.
-A public area is any area open to public view, whether indoors or outdoors, excluding guest rooms, at a public accommodation facility to which the public has approved access.

-1.62 "Putrescible" defined.
-Putrescible means capable of being decomposed by microorganisms with sufficient rapidity as to cause nuisances from odors or gases.

-"1.63-Recreational park trailer" defined.
+- 1.59 "Public accommodation facility" defined.
+A public accommodation facility is a hotel/casino, resort, hotel, motel, hostel, bed and breakfast facility, or other facility offering rooms or areas to the public for monetary compensation or other financial consideration on an hourly, daily, or weekly basis. - 1.60 "Public accommodation facility Closure Order" defined.
+A public accommodation facility Closure Order is a written notification to cease immediately all business operations of a public accommodation facility. - 1.61 "Public area" defined.
+A public area is any area open to public view, whether indoors or outdoors, excluding guest rooms, at a public accommodation facility to which the public has approved access. - 1.62 "Putrescible" defined.
+Putrescible means capable of being decomposed by microorganisms with sufficient rapidity as to cause nuisances from odors or gases. - 1.63 Recreational park trailer" defined.
 A recreational park trailer is a vehicle which is primarily designed to provide temporary living quarters for recreational, camping, or seasonal use and which: